NickChapman1988/SleepingDragonTerrain/README.md

 ## Skeleton

-The website follows my initial four section plan, and closely resembles the initial wireframes (with slight changes to enable better mobile-first design e.g. navbar).
+The website follows my initial four section plan, and loosely follows the initial wireframes (with slight changes to enable better mobile-first design e.g. navbar and removal of the carousel feature).

 ## Surface